Free-Software-Melbourne/FSM-Licensing/slides/intro.md

 licences spread rights to users

-### Why license?
+### Why License?

 <hr />

-Why licence?

 - Unlicensed works are by default all rights reserved
-- grant users the right to copy, run, modify or redistribute your software
+- Grant users the right to copy, run, modify or redistribute your software

 Note:
 default all rights reserved